 After you turn on Groups for Business, any groups you already created with the Groups control in your Admin console become visible in your corporate Groups directory, depending on each group's visibility settings.
 (Note that it might take up to 6 hours for the groups to appear).
 Your existing groups keep their current sharing settings.
 For details, see Migrate Admin groups to Groups for Business.

-If you turn off the Groups for Business service:
+If you turn off Groups for Business:

 - Group discussion archives